Saudi Cover Letter Writing Guide

 The purpose of your cover letter is to make sure your CV is read.
 A human or a piece of software scans job applications in seconds.
 In both cases, the reader is checking if your skills and experience match the criteria detailed in a job ad.

 Your first step in writing a cover letter should be to go through the job ad and underline the keywords used by the employer/recruiter.
 As long as you can back up your claims, try to use these words in your cover letter and CV.

-When applying for an employment in Saudi Arabia, you may use either English or Arabic, depending on the company and your fluency.
+When applying for employment in Saudi Arabia, you may use either English or Arabic, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the English or Arabic will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing English or Arabic will put you at a real disadvantage from the local job seekers.
 The basic knowledge of English is considered necessary to cope with daily office life and life outside work.

 If you are submitting an English version only, it is helpful to duplicate in Arabic your name, contact address and company names, unless you are certain that the recipient of your cover letter and CV is an English speaker.

 The cover letter should not repeat your CV.
 A personalized, targeted, well-written cover letter is your chance to set yourself apart, grab the employer’s interest, and draw them in for a closer look at your CV.

 Take the time to research every employer’s organization and customize your Saudi cover letter to fit the position.
 If possible, personalize each letter with a real person’s name.
 Place the name of the recipient, their title, company name and address in the left-hand corner.
 Such personalization would increase the retention of your application.

 Often the cover letter is more relevant to employers than the accompanying CV because CVs refer mainly to the past time with exception of your present job.
 Employers are interested mostly in the future of the companies.
 Therefore, your letter should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future, rather than your past achievements.